Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 They divided the whole highway into three parts for the optical fiber expansion in

 NTA awarded the three separate projects to three different operators for the timely laying of fiber and installation of transmission equipment.
 But there has not been significant progress in any of the projects.
 The first project for the optical fiber project in Province 1, 2 and 3 has been awarded to Nepal Telecom, while the Province 4, 5 to UTL.
-Similarly, the Province 6, 7 sections of mid hill highway optical fiber project is awarded to Smart Telecom.
+Similarly, the Province 6, 7 sections of mid-hill highway optical fiber project were awarded to Smart Telecom at first.
+But with the termination of the contract by NTA, they have awarded the information highway project to Nepal Telecom.

-Similarly, Smart Telecom has been preparing the optical fiber network expansion in Mid hill highway section of Province 6, 7.
-They had also awarded the project to China Communication Service International (CCSi) for the completion of the works.
+Similarly, Smart Telecom has been preparing the optical fiber network expansion in the Mid-hill highway section of Province 6, 7.
+They had also awarded the project to China Communication Service International (CCSI) for the completion of the works.

 Nepal Telecom has already signed off several contracts for the expansion of optical fiber along the Mid hill section of Province 1, 2 and 3.
 There are five different contracts for the same namely